iagorichard/COVID-19-X-ray-IEEE-LATAM/README.md

 * With the jupyter notebook open the `main.ipynb`
 * The code has instructions of how to execute in its comments

+## The paper results
+The paper results can be found at https://docs.google.com/spreadsheets/d/1xBRx6-rHy__1FjaBbd1KzKGlwoyckLjrB7SMz_yMzSA/edit#gid=0
+These results are corresponding to each step of the cross validation experiments (average and std are also provided).

 ## References
 [1] COVID-19 RADIOGRAPHY DATABASE (Winner of the COVID-19 Dataset Award).
 Kaggle. https://www.kaggle.com/tawsifurrahman/covid19-radiography-database